Catriona MacColl

-Catriona MacColl (born 3 October 1954) is an English actress who has worked extensively in both film and television across Europe.
-She is best known for her work in Italian horror films, as she has appeared in Lucio Fulci's Gates of Hell trilogy; City of the Living Dead (1980), The Beyond (1981) and The House by the Cemetery (1981).
+Catriona MacColl (born 3 October 1954), also credited as Katherine MacColl, is an English actress, who has worked extensively in both film and television across Europe.

+She is perhaps best known for her work in Italian horror films, as she has appeared in Lucio Fulci's Gates of Hell trilogy; City of the Living Dead (1980), The Beyond (1981) and The House by the Cemetery (1981).
+She also portrayed the title role in Jacques Demy's Lady Oscar (1979), a live-action adaptation of the manga The Rose of Versailles.

 Early life

 MacColl was born in London on 3 October 1954.
 In her youth, she trained professionally as a ballerina from the age of five, attending the Royal Ballet School.
 As a young adult, MacColl suffered a foot injury that prevented her from continuing her career path in dancing.